Charles A. Coolidge: Military career

 On 23 Oct 1862, Coolidge enlisted in the United States Army as a private in the 16th Massachusetts Volunteer Infantry.
 In May 1864 he was appointed Second Lieutenant of the Seventh Infantry Regiment.
 The Seventh at that time was on duty in New York, having just come from Gettysburg for the draft riots.
 Following a month of service at City Point, Virginia, the regiment remained at New York harbor until the end of the war.
 The regiment was then sent to Florida for the next five years.

-After his unit was transferred to the American West in 1870, Lieutenant Coolidge was a member of Captain Brown's command which opposed Chief Joseph's Nez Percé Indians at Lolo Pass.
+After his unit was transferred to the American West in 1870, Lieutenant Coolidge was a member of Captain Rawn's command of ~25 regulars which opposed and stalled Chief Looking Glass' Nez Percé Indians at Lolo Pass.
 He was wounded in this campaign at the Battle of the Big Hole on August 9, 1877.
-Later when appointed a Captain, he served in Montana, Dakota Territory, Fort Snelling, Fort D.A.
+Later when appointed a captain, he served in Montana, Dakota Territory, Fort Snelling, Fort D.A.
 Russell (Wyoming), Rock Springs, Wyoming, and Fort Logan near Denver, Colorado.

 At the outbreak of the Spanish–American War in April 1898, Coolidge attained the rank of Major in the Seventh Infantry Regiment.
-He participated in the capture of El Caney on July 1, 1898 and the bombardment of Santiago de Cuba.
+He participated in the capture of El Caney on July 1, 1898, and the bombardment of Santiago de Cuba.

 Coolidge was promoted to Lieutenant Colonel of the Ninth Infantry Regiment on May 16, 1899, and he took part in the engagements at Zapote Bridge and Tarlac, Philippine Islands.
 In June 1900 the regiment was ordered to China as part of the China Relief Expedition.
 He assumed command following the death of Colonel Emerson H. Liscum during the Boxer Rebellion as part of the Allies relief of the Legation at Tianjin from June to July 1900.
 After the departure of Colonel Robert Leamy Meade of the Marines from China on July 26, 1900, Lieutenant Colonel Coolidge was placed in command of the American forces in China until the arrival of General Adna Chaffee in early August 1900.
-Also during the Boxer Rebellion on August 14, 1900 he led the first American force to enter the Forbidden City in Beijing.
+Also during the Boxer Rebellion on August 14, 1900, he led the first American force to enter the Forbidden City in Beijing.

-In 1901 Coolidge was named Colonel of the Seventh Infantry Regiment, transferred to the Presidio of San Francisco, where he retired August 8, 1903 as a Brigadier General.
+In 1901 Coolidge was named Colonel of the Seventh Infantry Regiment, transferred to the Presidio of San Francisco, where he retired August 8, 1903, as a Brigadier General.